Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Numerical results

 \subsection{Phase transition and GW signal}

 For strongly supercooled phase transitions the only parameters that are relevant for the determination of the gravitational wave spectrum are the length or time scale of the transition evaluated at the percolation temperature and the reheating temperature.

-The reheating temperature is set by the temperature at which thermal inflation starts (in the case of efficient reheating) and is controlled by the potential in the low temperature/large field regime and thus will not be changed compared to the analysis of ref.~\cite{Kierkla:2022odc}, therefore we do not show the results for $T_r$ here.
-In ref.~\cite{Kierkla:2022odc} it was shown that for low $g_X$ and high $M_X$ the decay rate of the scalar field, which measures its ability to transfer the energy to the SM plasma, becomes smaller than the Hubble parameter.
-This means, that the Universe cannot reheat immediately after the phase transition.
+The process of reheating is controlled by the decay rate of the scalar field, which measures its ability to transfer the energy to the SM plasma.
+When it is larger than the Hubble parameter, reheating can be considered instantaneous.
+Then the Universe reheats to the temperature at which thermal inflation started, which is controlled by the potential in the low temperature/large field regime.
+In ref.~\cite{Kierkla:2022odc} it was shown that this is the case for most of the parameter space of the SU(2)cSM model.
+Only for low $g_X$ and high $M_X$, the decay rate of the scalar field becomes smaller than the Hubble parameter.
+In this case the Universe cannot reheat immediately after the phase transition.
 This results in a period of matter domination when the scalar field oscillates around the minimum until the decay rate becomes large enough to transfer the energy to the SM sector~\cite{Barenboim:2016mjm,Allahverdi:2020bys, Ellis:2020}.
 In this scenario of inefficient reheating, the final temperature is lower and the GW spectrum is modified by the modified expansion history.
 In ref.~\cite{Kierkla:2022odc} the region of inefficient reheating was excluded by the percolation criterion.
-As we will see, this region opens up by including the NLO effects (yet it is still very small), however, we will not analyse it in detail since it is beyond the main focus of the present work.
+As we will see, this region opens up by including the NLO effects, however, it is still very small and we will not analyse it in detail since it is beyond the main focus of the present work.
+Thus, we will assume that the reheating temperature is given by $T_V$ and will not be changed compared to the analysis of ref.~\cite{Kierkla:2022odc}.
+Therefore, we will not show the results for $T_r$ here.